dminighin/Design-Futures-library/Learning/glossary_methods.md

+# from utsdesignindex.com/research

+## STEEP analysis
+A STEEP analysis is a tool used in design futuring to prompt discussion and flesh out various societal factors in our future scenario.
+This tool is often used by business or organisations to consider a variety of external forces beyond our personal experiences and value systems.

+# from trendhub.polimi.it

 ## ENVIRONMENTAL SCANNING
 Scanning is the ongoing, year-round process of looking for trends and events in the external environment that may have implications for the organization. (…) It may lead to discovery of issues that the analyst can proactively bring to the attention of the organization, or it may provide information that will later prove useful to a particular foresight activity.
 (Hines & Bishop, 2015)